 |Year||Size (Billion RMB)|

 A 2016 IMF report showed that of the 43 economies whose credit-to-GDP ratio grew by at least 30 percentage points in the last five years, 38 of them “experienced severe disruptions, manifested in financial crises, growth slowdowns, or both.”
-China’s total credit-to-GDP over last five years (2011-2016) grew by 77.2 percentage points.
+China’s total credit-to-GDP over the last five years (2012-2017) grew by 48.4 percentage points.
 It is unclear if this mounting concern will materialize in the form of a slowdown or crisis, but either possibility could be devastating for both China and the rest of the global economy through which China is integrally linked.

 In May 2017, Moody’s Investor Service downgraded China’s credit rating for the first time since 1989.
 Learn more about the concerns over China’s debt with this Freeman Chair in China Studies’ China Reality Check Event.